AntoineAndre/1D_phase_measurement/README.md

 ```

 #### Figures display
-The user is also able to display feddback figures by addind the parameter `'on'` at the end of the function inputs to better understand the method of phase measurement.
+The user is also able to display feddback figures by adding the parameter `'on'` at the end of the function inputs to better understand the method of phase measurement.

 ![figureImg](figureExample.png)

 ## License terms

 Copyright (c) 2018-2020 UBFC, ENSMM, UFC, CNRS.

 Authors: Antoine N. ANDRE, Guillaume J. LAURENT, Patrick SANDOZ

 This program is free software: you can redistribute it and/or modify